Rhetos/AspNetFormsAuth/Readme.md

 ### Authentication

-* For developers and administrators, a simple login and logout web forms are provided.
-  Links are available on the Rhetos server home page.
-* [Authentication service](#authentication-service-api) may be used in web applications and other services to log in and log out users, and for other related actions.
+* [Authentication service](#authentication-service-api) may be used in web applications and other services to login and logout users, and for other related actions.
 * Forms authentication may be utilized for [sharing the authentication](#sharing-the-authentication-across-web-applications) across multiple web applications.